ravs18/Prodigy-Infotech-ML-Task-01/README.md

 # Prodigy-Infotech-ML-Task-01
- Blue Gradient Square Circle with gradient Blue Gradient Square Circle with gradient BlueTask-01:  Implement a linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms.
+Task-01:  Implement a linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms.